ng-git/OptiMol/README.md

 `bond_1`, `bond_2` and `bond_3` stands for the numbers of single, double and triple bonds that the atom has respectively.

 Atoms information of 2D molecules can be interpreted similarly as above.

-## Testing

-`optimol/tests` is where the local tests and sample data stored.
-We have built tests in `test_data_compile.py` for each function included in the software.
-We recommend runnning local tests byy ['nosetests'](nose.readthedocs.io/en/latest/).
-The `nosetests` application traverses the directory tree in which it is issued, looking for functions with names that match the pattern `test_*`.
-Typically each function in the module would have a corresponding test (e.g. `test_get_df_user_edge_cases`).
-Typing `nosetests test_data_compile.py` into the command window will start the unit test on your computer. `travis.yml'`is also pakced for ['continuous integration'](https://docs.travis-ci.com/user/customizing-the-build).
-Automated code testing creates an virtual environment for software testing each time when updating the this remote repository.

 ## Installation